 Objective refer- ence Rationale OT.User_Auth FIA_UID.2 and FIA_UAU.2 enforce each user of the device is authenticated before being able to do any action in the user interface.
 FIA_UAU.5 specifies different authentication methods.
 FIA_UAU.6 enforces a re-authentication for the OS/MK firmware update, for changing the authentication configuration, including biometric data management and biometric authentication policy or for a transaction validation.
-FMT_SMR.1 and FMT_SMF.1 SF ensure that the TSF shall maintain the roles Authentic- ated User and be capable of performing the management functions.
-FIA_ATD.1, FMT_MSA.3, FMT_MSA.1 and FMT_MTD.1 specify the management of related information.
+FMT_SMR.1 and FMT_SMF.1 SF ensure that the TSF shall maintain the roles Authenti- cated User and be capable of performing the management functions.
+FIA_ATD.1, FMT_MSA.3, FMT_MSA.1 and FMT_MTD.1 specify the management of re- lated information.
 FMT_MTD.3 specifies the signature verification on the OS/MK firmware update.
-FIA_AFL.1 (Biometric/Erase/Delay) specify the failure handling in case of wrong biometric or password authentication.
+FIA_AFL.1/Biometric, FIA_AFL.1/Recovery, and FIA_AFL.1/Delay specify the failure han- dling in case of wrong biometric or password authentication.
 FPR_UNO.1 ensures the non-observability of the password.
 FDP_ITT.1/BIO and FDP_ITT.1/HID also support this objective ensuring the biometric data is not modified or disclosed during internal transfer.
-OT.Card_Data The SFP Card_Perso_SFP and the associated SFRs (FDP_ACC.2/Card_Perso_SFP, FD- P_ACF.1/Card_Perso_SFP, FDP_ITC.1/Card_Perso_SFP and FDP_ETC.2/Card_Perso_SFP, FPT_ITC.1) enforce card data stored in Apple Wallet does not include sensitive card data as this one is only sent to the Secure Element.
-Also, FTP_ITC.1/SE, FDP_UCT.1/SE and FDP_UIT.1/SE enforce that all the data exchanged between the TSF and S.SE is protected (with their corresponding security property) by a trusted channel.
+OT.Card_Data The SFP Card_Perso_SFP and the associated SFRs (FDP_ACC.2/Card_Perso_SFP, FDP_ACF.1/Card_Perso_SFP, FDP_ITC.1 and FDP_ETC.2/Card_Perso_SFP, FPT_ITC.1) enforce card data stored in Apple Wallet does not include sensitive card data as this one is only sent to the Secure Element.
+Also, FTP_ITC.1/SE, FDP_UCT.1/SE and FDP_UIT.1/SE enforce that all the data ex- changed between the TSF and S.SE is protected (with their corresponding security property) by a trusted channel.
 FPR_UNO.1 ensures the non-observability of secret card data.
 FDP_SDI.1 ensures card data stored in containers controlled by the TSF are monitored for integrity errors.
-OT.Password_De- lete FDP_ACC.2/Card_Perso_SFP and FDP_ACF.1.4/Card_Perso_SFP enforce the card en- rollment is not possible if Password_off is enabled.
+OT.Pass- word_Delete FDP_ACC.2/Card_Perso_SFP and FDP_ACF.1.4/Card_Perso_SFP enforce the card en- rollment is not possible if Password_off is enabled.
 FIA_UAU.6 enforces a re-authentication for changing the Password_off configuration.
 FPR_UNO.1 ensures the non-observability of the password.
 OT.Card_Delete FDP_RIP.1 ensures the confidential parts of the card data are securely removed by the Secure Element.
-Refinement of FMT_MSA.1.1 ensures the secure delete in case of password turning off.
+FMT_MSA.1.1 ensures the secure delete in case of password turning off.
 FPR_UNO.1 ensures the non-observability of sensitive card data.
 OT.Auth_SE FIA_UID.2, FIA_UAU.2, FIA_UAU.5 specify the base of the authentication feature.
 FIA_AFL.1/Biometric enhance the biometric security limiting the authentication attempts before requiring password authentication.
-Other FIA_AFL.1 protect the TSF and the user data against brute force attacks.
+FIA_AFL.1/Recovery and FIA_AFL.1/Delay protect the TSF and the user data against brute force attacks.
 FIA_UAU.6 specifies the re-authentication for some functions of the TOE.